plone/Products.PloneTestCase/Products/PloneTestCase/README.txt

         - The function 'installProduct' to install a Zope product into the test environment.

+        - The function 'installPackage' to install a Python package registered via five:registerPackage into the test environment.
+          Requires Zope 2.10.4 or higher.

         - The function 'setupPloneSite' to create a Plone portal in the test db.